 While adults can certainly grasp certain concepts and skills better than children, they may often have a more deep-rooted fear, low-confidence and uncertainty about things like; what they look like in a swimsuit or how silly they might look while learning.
 We say please don’t let these things hold you back.

-Find out about Freedom Leisure’s adult swim programme by clicking the link below.
+Find out about Freedom Leisure’s adult and child swim lesson programme by clicking the link below.